klojang4j/klojang-templates/README.md

 ### Placeholders

 That's nice.
 The user won't see ugly `~%` tokens when viewing the raw template in a browser.
-Unfortunately, the example row containing "John Smith" now has effectively disappeared from view.
+Unfortunately, the row now has disappeared from view in the raw template.

 This can be remedied by using _placeholders_.
 A placeholder is a value that is placed inside a pair of `<!--%-->` tokens.
 Since `<!--%-->` is a self-closed HTML comment,